Black History Month: (Self-) Vations

-In celebration of Black History Month, several Berlin based artists from multiple backgrounds come together to form The Blackism Collective.
+In celebration of Black History Month and within the framework of our performance series Cognitive Cultures several Berlin based artists from multiple backgrounds come together to form The Blackism Collective.
 Blackism is the most succinct term which we employ to describe our mission to promote the autonomy of Blackness, in all its diversity and nuance through performance art and multimedia.
 Self-Vation speaks to the individual dancer’s and collective dancers expression of varying emotional worlds.
 In doing so the viewer is obliged to behold experiences of Blackness that are unique, complex and moving.
 Navigating through various African disaporic channels, using dance, theatre, poetry, music and video, Blackism aims to decolonize and center our entireties.
 The collective was founded by performers, Nasheeka Nedsreal and Adrian Blount in 2017.

 JUMOKE ADEYANJU is a freestyle dancer, major in Hip Hop and House.
 She started off with Krumping at age 14 then Breakdance and was active with her crew Deetroit Rockstarz in the underground dance battle scene (fka Lizzy Dee) for many years.
 She is now experimenting with different types of movements, emerging them into what has shaped her all these years.
 Jumoke is also a curator, moderator, and polylingual poet.
 She writes in English, German, Kiswahili and Yorùbá.